t-kandasami/tp/docs/UserGuide.md

 ## Appendix: Supported hour range

-NUStudy supports hours starting from 0.5 to 24 with 0.5 increment only.
+NUStudy supports hours in double format starting from 0.5 to 24 with 0.5 increment only.